 Bengaluru: Scientists in Bangalore have found what makes the TB bacterium tick.

-A team of researchers at the Indian Institute of Science (IISc), under Dr P. Ajitkumar published a research paper in December 2020, where they discovered why common anti- tuberculosis (TB) drugs like Rifampicin don’t work completely.
+A team of researchers at the Indian Institute of Science (IISc), led by Prof. P. Ajitkumar at the Department of Microbiology and Cell Biology, published a research paper in Frontiers in Microbiology in December 2020, where they discovered why common anti- tuberculosis (TB) drugs like Rifampicin are not completely effective.